NobodyXu/swaystatus/README.md

 Conditional variables are used to selectively print strings.

-For example, setting "format" in "battery" to "{is_charging:Charging} will print "Charging" only when the battery is charging.
+For example, setting "format" in "battery" to "{is_charging:Charging}" will print "Charging" only when the battery is charging.

 #### Recursive Conditional Variable: